mirzaghaderi/shiny_rtpcr/README.md

 `kruskal.test` is an alternative to one-way analysis of variance.
 These tests assess differences between population medians using independent groups.
-However, the rtpcr `TTEST_DDCt` tab includes the `var.equal` argument.
-When set to `FALSE`, performs `t.test` under the unequal variances hypothesis.
-Residuals from `ANOVA_DCt` and `ANOVA_DDCt` tabs can observed in the output for each analysed gene.
+However, the rtpcr `TTEST_DDCt` tab includes the `Equal variances` argument.
+When is not selected, performs `t.test` under the unequal variances hypothesis.
+Residuals from `ANOVA_DCt` and `ANOVA_DDCt` tabs can observed in the output for each analyzed gene.

 # Mean of technical replicates

-Calculating the mean of technical replicates and generating an output table suitable for subsequent expression analysis can be accomplished using the `meanTech` tab.
-The input dataset must follow the column structure illustrated in the example data below.
-Columns used for grouping should be specified in the `groups` argument.
+Calculating the mean of technical replicates and generating an output table suitable for subsequent expression analysis is done using the `meanTech` tab.

 # Contact